nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ```

 <h4>Below is a guided example for deleting stocks:</h4>
-Before you start any deletion, make sure to use the command `list lt/all` to list all
+Step 1.Before you start any deletion, you might want to use the command `list lt/all` to list all
 the stocks you have in Warenager.
 ![delete_step1](images/delete/delete_step1.png)

+Step 2.
 Let's delete the stock with serial number `COURTS2`.
 The fields are **not** case-sensitive.<br>
 A valid delete input would be `delete sn/courts2`.

 **Before input**: